google/koladata/docs/koda_v1_api_reference.md

     ds: DataSlice to convert.
     cols: list of columns to extract from DataSlice.
 If None all attributes will be extracted.
+    include_self: whether to include the 'self_' column. 'self_' column is always included if `cols` is None and `ds` contains primitives/lists/dicts or it has ITEMID/ANY schema.

   Returns:
     DataFrame with columns from DataSlice fields.